 10.1.4 Is information presented to groups in a user-friendly way for people with disabilities which affect their vision?
 Best Practice Sight is key to communication, learning and movement.
 It co-ordinates other senses and helps people to understand what they have heard, touched, tasted or smelled.
 The more people can see, the easier it is for them to make sense of the environment around them.
 Assistance with a sight problem may include medical intervention or specialist equipment.
 However, simple changes in our behaviour or in the environment can be the most affective and cost nothing.
 The following are some of the things that may be considered in the treatment of an eye condition: It is often believed that people with intellectual disabilities will automatically reject glasses.
 Yet many people have benefited from carefully prescribed and chosen glasses.
-Glasses should be introduced in a planned way and involve the individual wearing them for motivating activities (that are obviously appropriate to the function of the glasses, e.g., near vision) and should always be clean.
-All people with intellectual disabilities should obtain regular eye checks.
-(RNIB advises annual checks).
-All those involved in the support of a person with intellectual disabilities who has a sight problem should know the details of the condition.
-All those involved in the support of a person with intellectual disabilities should have an understanding of how they can adapt the environment and their own behaviour to meet the individual's visual needs.
-All those involved in the support of a person with intellectual disabilities know how to use and maintain any specialist equipment (e.g., people know what tasks a specific pair of glasses should be used for).
+Glasses should be introduced in a planned way and involve the individual wearing them for motivating activities (that are obviously

+Grade 2023 Suggestions to improve/resolve Compliant Maintain existing action and processes.
 Audit Findings All information is sent electronically, so parents are able to use electronic devices to help them to access the information.
 However, if requested, information can be presented in a different way.
 For example, a person who is blind or has some visual loss may need information which is usually written down or provided in standard print in an alternative format such as: audio, on CD or as an MP3 file, braille, email or large print.
 People who are blind, deafblind or have some visual loss may require information to be sent or shared with them electronically via email instead of in a written or printed format.
-Grade 2022 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+All those involved in the support of a person with intellectual disabilities who has a sight problem should know the details of the condition.
+All those involved in the support of a person with intellectual disabilities should have an understanding of how they can adapt the environment and their own behaviour to meet the individual's visual needs.
+All those involved in the support of a person with intellectual disabilities know how to use and maintain any specialist equipment (e.g., people know what tasks a specific pair of glasses should be used for). appropriate to the function of the glasses, e.g., near vision) and should always be clean.
+All people with intellectual disabilities should obtain regular eye checks.
+(RNIB advises annual checks).

 10.1.5 Staff familiarity with technologies and support strategies and processes developed to assist people with disabilities Best Practice Learning disabilities impact the way children are able to process and understand information; they are neurological disorders that might manifest themselves as difficulty listening, thinking, writing, speaking, spelling, or doing mathematical calculations.
 Dyslexia, dyscalculia, dysgraphia, dyspraxia, visual perception disorders, auditory processing disorders, and language disorders fall under the umbrella of learning disorders.
 Many children with ADHD also have comorbid learning disorders.
 An idea that teachers must understand is that students with special needs such as learning disabilities need to be taught differently or need some accommodations to enhance the learning environment.
+Not everyone learns in the same way, and you can follow some tips to create a well-rounded learning atmosphere: Maintain an organized classroom and limit distractions Use music and voice inflection.
+Break down instructions into smaller, manageable tasks.
+Use multi-sensory strategies.